vd3glhf/rutor-cmd/README.md

 ENG:

 Downloading torrent files from rutor.info using the command line interface.
+The main branch uses the Russian interface, if you need to use the English interface, then switch the branch to update-main-py.

 How to use it?
 1. Install the Selenium library.